Loading chat...

 Legislative Description

-Provides for a Prescription Drug Affordability Board that sets the maximum amount for each prescription drug sold in Louisiana.
+Provides for a Prescription Drug Affordability Board.
 (8/1/26)

 PHARMACEUTICALS